-There was a swing from a loss of approximately RMB3.8 million before taxation for the year ended 31 December 2016 to a profit of approximately RMB3.9 million before taxation for the year ended 31 December 2017.
-This is primarily due to the substantial reduction in the listing expenses in the year ended 31 December 2017 as majority of the listing expenses was incurred in the year ended 31 December 2016.
+There was an increase of approximately 115.2% in profit for the year from approximately RMB683,000 for the year ended 31 December 2017 to that of approximately RMB1.5 million for the year ended 31 December 2018.
+This substantial uplift in profit was largely due to the listing expenses of approximately RMB1.3 million charged in the year ended 31 December 2017, which did not recur in the year ended 31 December 2018.